ansys/pydpf-core/doc/source/user_guide/tutorials/animate/animate_data.rst

 .. |Result| replace:: :class:`Result <ansys.dpf.core.results.Result>`
 .. |Operator| replace:: :class:`Operator<ansys.dpf.core.dpf_operator.Operator>`

-This tutorial shows how to animate your results data.
+This tutorial shows how to create 3D animations of the data.

-To animate a result you need to get the data stored in a |FieldsContainer| labeled in time steps.
+To animate data across time you need to get the data stored in a |FieldsContainer| labeled in time.

 Get the result files
 --------------------

-Here we we will download a  result file available in our `Examples` package.
+First download a result file such as one available with the `ansys.dpf.core.examples` module.
 For more information about how to import your result file in DPF check the :ref:`ref_tutorials_import_data` tutorial section.